 As a Utah public school, we follow the new Utah State curriculum framework.
 Please keep in mind that a curriculum is a framework, a guide with standards and benchmarks outlined, but each charter school or district is able to choose their own curricular materials.
 We follow curriculum reviews to determine the best curriculum for our students learning styles and needs.

-We changed our math curriculum for the 2013-2014 school year and adopted GO Math! which came highly recommended from the core training that teachers attended.
+GO Math is our board approved math curriculum, which came highly recommended from the core training that teachers attended.
 This is a Houghton Mifflin Harcourt program which offers an engaging and interactive approach to covering the Common Core State Standards.
 It offers numerous approaches to teaching math concepts, which addresses different learning styles.
 Its seamless digital path and Write-in Student Edition ensure that students can access content at appropriate levels of depth and rigor. – See more at: http://www.hmhco.com/shop/education-curriculum/math/elementary-mathematics/go-math-k-8#sthash.o7xAT215.dpuf or click GO MATH!

 Please read this recently release study from the Center for Education Policy Research-Harvard University: http://www.hmhco.com/~/media/sites/home/education/disciplines/mathematics/elementary/go-math/teaching-higher-report.pdf?la=en

-SHCS uses Discovery Education Science, as well as the talents of the staff to provide a comprehensive science curriculum.
+SHCS uses Scholastic Science as well as Discovery Education Science, and the talents of the staff to provide a comprehensive science curriculum.
 Many of our elementary teachers also have degrees in science, so our curriculum is very place-based.
 Every year, we have students that make it through districts, through regionals and to the state finals in the Science Fair, and even win.
 This year is no exception with three of our students just placing in regionals, and four more graduated 7th grade students just made it to districts from Rocky Mountain.
 Our science is strong.

 Find out more about our science focus at: Discovery Education.